b-lukaszuk/BS_wJ_eng/contents/altruism.md

 the evil ones in 2:1 (sometimes even 3:0) ratio.

-Interestingly, if we replace the `unforgiving` with `gullible` (it cooperates at random 80% of the times) we get something different entirely.
+Interestingly, if we replace the `unforgiving` with `gullible` (it cooperates at random 80% of the times) we get something entirely different.

 <pre>
 Rnd.seed!(401) # needed to make it reproducible